comoc-im/message/README.md

 # message
-Definition of messages between Comom IM servers and clients.
+Definition of messages between Comoc IM servers and clients.